egberts/egberts.github.io-src/content/articles/ssh-openssh-certificates.md

 * `-C "CA key for example.com"` - The `-C` option sets a comment in your key file.
 The default is `user@host`, but since you'll be dealing with a lot of keys at a time now it might be better to give the keys more descriptive names.

 Oh, and please note that most other guides will tell you to do these steps as root.
-There's no real need to generate keys as root - any ordinary user will do fine.
-So it's probably best if you do use an ordinary user account.
+There's no real need to generate keys as root - any ordinary user would do fine; it's probably best if you use an ordinary user account.

 Also, it doesn't matter where you generate the key pair - do it on your workstation if you can, not your server.

-Just remember to keep the SSH CA signing keys safe - this one is probably one of those that you should use a password with, because this key is really powerful and you don't need to use it very often.
+Remember to keep the SSH CA signing keys safe - this one is probably one of those that you should use a password with, because this key is powerful and you don't need to use it very often.

 and the output is: